 I have a Windows system, how can I run libTAS?

-If you have Windows 10, the easiest way is to use WSL 2 (Windows Subsystem for Linux) to run libTAS.
+If you have Windows 10 or newer, the easiest way is to use WSL 2 (Windows Subsystem for Linux) to run libTAS.
 Otherwise, you can install a Linux distribution (e.g. Ubuntu) on a virtual machine (e.g. using VirtualBox).

 Can I TAS Windows games with libTAS?